abiswas3/typst-theorion/PM-Rajko/sections/introduction.typ

 In PC, the equations can be over an arbitrary, but fixed field $Field$, and in the SoS the coefficients are  over the reals.
 We say a proof $Proof$ is a refutation of $Axioms$, if it is a proof of the claim (in the specified language) that there exists no assignment of $arrow(x) in Field^n$ that satisfies _all_ the polynomial equations in $Axioms$.
 In PC and SoS, the proof $Proof$ is itself expressed as a sequence of polynomials.
-Two common measures of the complexity of a semi-algebraic proof are size (the number of monomials appearing in the proof) and the degree (the largest degree of the proof polynomials that refute $Axioms$).
+Two common measures of the complexity of a semi-algebraic proof are size (the number of monomials appearing in the proof) and the degree (the largest degree of the proof polynomials that refute $Axioms$, see @defn:degree).
 Trade-offs between the two are well known; in particular, any degree $d$ proof has size at most $n^(O(d))$.
 Therefore, in this work we focus on the former#footnote[Note that exponential size lower bounds only follow from degree lower bounds $d >> sqrt(n)$, as $d = O(sqrt(n))$ yields only subexponential size bounds $n^(O(sqrt(n))) = 2^(O(sqrt(n)log n))$.].
 We denote the smallest maximum degree over all proofs that refute $Axioms$ in PC and SoS, with $Degree(Axioms PC bot)$ and $Degree(Axioms SOS bot)$, respectively.